Peterpiotr/siguren-documentation/docs/source/about/features.rst

 ================================

 .. note::
-    answer to "what does MS do?" and "what can you achieve with MS that was not possible before?"
+    answer to "what does MotoSuiveur do?" and "what can you achieve with MotoSuiveur that was not possible before?"